-The second in a series of posts on KEB’s SCL technology, this post will describe the advantages of SCL motor control and its fits with specific applications.
+The second post, in a series of articles on KEB’s SCL technology, describes the advantages of SCL (Sensorless Closed Loop) motor control and how it fits with specific applications.
 The first post gave an introduction to SCL, its history at KEB, and an overview of how it works.
 KEB’s proprietary SCL motor control is available with all new generation drives like the S6 Servo Drive and the F6 VFD.

 Using the Scope function in Combivis 6, the changes in the output current (red) can be seen when taking an identical load step (blue) in both modes.
 SCL responds to the load step and returns back to a static output nearly 200ms faster, with far fewer current ripples.
 This in turn leads to a far more efficient operation of the motor and also leads to decreased motor heating when compared to V/Hz.